huangqianfirst/Free_from-Image-Inpainting-with-Gated-Convolution/README.md

 ## Introduction

-1. The architecture of this free-form image inpainting network：
+1. The architecture of this free-form image inpainting network.
 ![Alt text](./imgs/net.PNG)
 *  The key special convlution -- gated convolution.
 Gated convoltion learn soft masks automatically from data.
 The structure is like below.